canonical/cloud-init/doc/rtd/explanation/format.rst

 User data is configuration data provided by a user of a cloud platform to an instance at launch.
 User data can be passed to cloud-init in any of many formats documented here.
-Each format will document a required header or content-type that must be present in the user data to be recognized as that format.
+Most formats include a header or content-type that must be present in the user data to be recognized by cloud-init.

 Configuration types
 ===================